BlueTot/BlueBotChessEngine/README.md

 - Transposition table with principal variation move ordering
 - Iterative deepening
 - Killer heuristic move ordering
+- Aspiration windows

 Also...
 - All chess bot releases use an opening book called Titans which can be found here: https://digilander.libero.it/taioscacchi/archivio/Titans.zip
-- Latest version v0.34 is best run with PyPy instead of normal Python which can be found here: https://www.pypy.org/download.html
+- Latest version v0.36 is best run with PyPy instead of normal Python which can be found here: https://www.pypy.org/download.html